 6. Body Response to Medications

-Certain antibiotics, psychiatric drugs, blood pressure medications, dry mouth medicines and supplements can cause excessive sweating.
-An individual should consult a doctor to determine if dosage should be reduced or exterminated.
+Certain antibiotics, psychiatric drugs, blood pressure medications, dry mouth medicines, and supplements can cause excessive sweating.
+An individual should consult a doctor to determine if the dosage should be reduced or exterminated.

 7. Thyroid Issues